FeynmanFan/Devops-hol/1-jenkins-pipeline/jenkins-lab.md

 8. Execute the build and verify that it succeeds.

-Paste the url of your forked repo into the DevOps Hands-on Lab discord channel for review.
+9. Paste the url of your forked repo into the **DevOps Hands-on Lab** Discord channel for review.